-8.024B Where a resident is in receipt of an occupational pension, personal pension or payment from a retirement annuity contract and has a spouse or civil partner who is not living in the same care home, 50 per cent of the occupational pension, personal pension, or retirement annuity contract payment should be disregarded providing the resident passes 50 per cent on to his spouse.
+8.024A Where a resident is in receipt of an occupational pension, personal pension or payment from a retirement annuity contract and has a spouse or civil partner who is not living in the same care home, 50 per cent of the occupational pension, personal pension, or retirement annuity contract payment should be disregarded providing the resident passes 50 per cent on to his spouse.
 If the resident passes less than 50 per cent of any of these payments, or none of them, to his spouse or civil partner, for whatever reason, then the disregard should not be applied and the full amount in payment to the resident should be taken into account.
-The only other time when 50 per cent of any of the payments a married resident or civil partner should cease to be disregarded is on death of the spouse or civil partner or divorce.
+The only other time when 50 per cent of any of the payments a married resident or civil partner or divorce.